 The quest to make knowledge computable has a long and distinguished history.

-What was needed were two developments that have been driven by Stephen Wolfram over the course of nearly 30 years.
+What was also needed were two developments that have been driven by Stephen Wolfram over the course of more than 30 years.

 A New Kind of Science

 Beyond the Wolfram Language, another key to Wolfram|Alpha is A New Kind of Science (NKS).
 Many specific ideas from NKS—particularly related to algorithms discovered by exploring the computational universe—are used in the implementation of Wolfram|Alpha.
 But still more important is that the very paradigm of NKS was crucial in imagining that Wolfram|Alpha might be possible.